-The 1989 amendment changed the "previously been convicted of two or more felonies in this state" language to "previously has been convicted of any combination of two more more felonies in this state or other qualified offense."
-In Fuller, the state argued that the change to the "any combination" language meant the legislature had abolished any sequentiality requirement of prior convictions.
-Id.

-The First District disagreed with this interpretation and said:

-We cannot agree with the state's position.
+The instant case involves a variation on Barnes because, while Barnes concerned the 1988 version of the habitual offender statute, the instant case involves the 1989 version.
+The 1989 amendment changed the "previously been convicted of two or -14more felonies in this state" language to "previously has been convicted of any combination of two more more felonies in this state or other qualified offense."
+Although it appears to have abandoned the argument in this court, in the district court, the state argued that the change to the "any combination" language meant the legislature had abolished any sequentiality requirement of prior convictions.
+Fuller, 16 FLW at D1226.
+The First District rejected this interpretation and said: We cannot agree with the state's position.
 The sequential conviction requirement is one of long standing.
 Nothing in the 1989 amendment addresses the timing of qualified offenses.
-If the legislature intended to overrule the sequential conviction requirement, it was obligated to do so in unmistakable language. (cites omitted)
+If the legislature intended to overrule the sequential conviction requirement, it was obligated to do so in unmistakable language. (cites omitted) Id.

-Id.
 The court continued:

-Moreover, it appears that the sole intent of the 1989 amendment was to expand the definition of "qualified offenses" to include out-of-state offenses... (cites omitted)
+Moreover, it appears that the sole intent of the 1989 amendment was to expand the definition of "qualified offenses" to include out-of-state offenses... (cites omitted) Id.